ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

 ### Example 7

-Description: Search given names and family names of all ORCID records for “Raymond” but boost the family name.
-Records with given names containing “Raymond” and family name containing “Raymond” will be returned, but those with family name will appear at the top of the list and will have a higher relevancy score.
+Description:

-The two records with ORCID ID https://sandbox.orcid.org/0000-0002-0879-455X and https://sandbox.orcid.org/0000-0001-6238-4490 will be excluded from the results.
+This is the same search as the one above except that the two records with ORCID ID https://sandbox.orcid.org/0000-0002-0879-455X and https://sandbox.orcid.org/0000-0001-6238-4490 will be excluded from the results.

 Syntax: Extended DisMax